Artesian Water Definition: Understanding The Benefits Of Drinking Artesian Well Water

 Artesian Well VS Flowing Artesian Well

-It can flow on a continuous or intermittent basis.
-It can originate from the aquifers, which occur from unconsolidated materials.
-Examples of these are gravel, sand, or bedrock.
-The depths range from a few meters to thousand meters.
-Take note that all flowing wells can be considered artesian wells.
-However, not all artesian wells are known as flowing wells.
+It can flow continuously or intermittently.
+It can originate from aquifers, which are unconsolidated materials such as gravel, sand, or bedrock.
+The depths range from a few meters to a thousand meters.

 The Reason Why Wells Flow